SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/quality-gates.md

 ## Overview

-A quality gate is the best way to enforce a quality policy in your organization.
+Quality Gates enforce a quality policy in your organization by answering one question: is my project ready for release?
-It's there to answer ONE question: can I deliver my project to production today or not?

-In order to answer this question, you define a set of Boolean conditions based on measure thresholds against which projects are measured.
+To answer this question, you define a set of conditions against which projects are measured.
 For example:

 * No new blocker issues
 * Code coverage on new code greater than 80%

-* Etc.
+See the **Defining Quality Gates** section below for more information on defining conditions.

-Ideally, all projects will be verified against the same quality gate, but that's not always practical.
+Ideally, all projects will use the same quality gate, but that's not always practical.
 For instance, you may find that:

 * Technological implementation differs from one application to another (you might not require the same code coverage on new code for Web or Java applications).
 * You want to ensure stronger requirements on some of your applications (internal frameworks for example).
-* Etc.

-Which is why you can define as many quality gates as you wish.
-Quality Gates are defined and managed in the **[Quality Gates](/#sonarqube#/quality_gates)** page found in the top menu.
+Which is why you can define as many quality gates as you need.
+You can access the **[Quality Gates](/#sonarqube#/quality_gates)** page from the top menu.
+From here you can define and manage your Quality Gates.

-## Use the Best Quality Gate Configuration
+## Use the best Quality Gate configuration

-The quality gate "Sonar way" is provided by SonarSource, activated by default and considered as built-in and so read-only.
-It represents our view of the best way to implement the [Clean as You Code](/user-guide/clean-as-you-code/) concept.
-At each SonarQube release, we adjust automatically this default quality gate according to SonarQube's capabilities.
+The "Sonar way" Quality Gate is provided by SonarSource, activated by default, and considered as built-in and read-only.
+This Quality Gate represents the best way to implement the [Clean as You Code](/user-guide/clean-as-you-code/) concept by focusing on new code.
+With each SonarQube release, we automatically adjust this default quality gate according to SonarQube's capabilities.

-Three metrics allow you to enforce a given Rating of Reliability, Security and Maintainability, not just overall but also on new code.
-These metrics are recommended and come as part of the default quality gate.
-We strongly advise you to adjust your own quality gates to use them to make feedback more clear to your developers looking at their quality gate on their project page.
+With the Quality Gate, you can enforce ratings (reliability, security, security review, and maintainability) based on metrics on overall code and new code.
+These metrics are part of the default quality gate.
+Note that, while test code quality impacts your Quality Gate, it's only measured based on the maintainability and reliability metrics.
+Duplication and security issues aren't measured on test code.

+You should adjust your quality gates so they provide clear feedback to developers looking at their project page.

-Don't forget also that quality gate conditions must use differential values.
-There is no point for example to check an absolute value such as : Number of Lines of Code is greater than 1000.
+Don't forget that Quality Gate conditions must use differential values.
+For example, there's no point in checking an absolute value such as: `Number of Lines of Code is greater than 1000`.

 ### Recommended Quality Gate

-The `Sonar way` Built-in quality gate is recommended for most projects.
-If focuses on keeping new code clean, rather than spending a lot of effort remediating old code.
+We recommend the built-in `Sonar way` quality gate for most projects.
+It focuses on keeping new code clean, rather than spending a lot of effort remediating old code.
 Out of the box, it's already set as the default profile.

-## Quality Gate Status
+## Quality Gate status

 The current status is displayed prominently at the top of the Project Page:

 ![Quality Gate Status](/images/quality-gate-status.jpeg)

-## Getting Notified When a Quality Gate Fails
+## Getting notified when a Quality Gate fails

 Thanks to the notification mechanism, users can be notified when a quality gate fails.
 To do so, subscribe to the **New quality gate status** notification either for all projects or a set of projects you're interested in.